many floating clocks showing different times

 How Often Should I Check My Blood Sugar?

-Have you ever wondered how often you should be monitoring your blood glucose and at what times of day you should be checking?
-As a diabetes educator (CDE), I am often asked both of those questions.
+Have you ever wondered how often to check your blood sugar and the best times of day to do it?
+As a diabetes educator (CDE), people often ask me both of those questions.

-The frequency of blood glucose monitoring can range from a few random checks throughout the week to up to 6 to 10 checks each day.
-The times of day blood glucose is monitored will depend on your current treatment plan.
-Self-monitoring of blood glucose (SMBG) allows you and your physician to assess how your current treatment plan is working.
+The frequency of blood glucose monitoring can range from a few times a week to 10 times each day.
+The times of day you check will depend on your current treatment plan.
+Checking at home allows you and your doctor to see how your treatment plan is working.1,2

 When should I check my blood sugar?

-The frequency and timing of SMBG should take into consideration the following:
+The frequency and timing of checks should depend on:

 • Your personal goals